rickhill543/horiseon-marketing-services/README.md

 ## Description

-This repo contains the HTML and CSS components needed to create a landing page for Horiseon Marketing Solutions.
-Horiseon Marketing Services is a hypothetical marketing comapany offering solutions for web marketing.
+This repo contains the HTML and CSS components needed to create a landing page for Horiseon Marketing Services.
+Horiseon Marketing Services is a hypothetical marketing comapany offering solutions for web outreach.
 These solutions include...

 </br>